EndiHariadi43/auto-handler/README.md

 # System Telemetry Daemon

-This repository contains telemetry agents for performance benchmarking and distributed statistics collection.
+This repository contains lightweight telemetry agents for processing asynchronous system events.

-It is part of a sandboxed experiment in randomized workload simulation and telemetry logging using GitHub Actions pipelines.
+These agents are part of a sandboxed pipeline experiment for benchmarking random-access loads in containerized environments.

-> For development and testing only.
+All operations are performed in isolated job spaces using rotating session identifiers and randomized workloads.

-> All data is synthetic and non-sensitive.
+Use only with proper authorization.

 ## Modules